-In broad terms, if the PPF is satisfied that the scheme's assets are insufficient to buy out benefits equal to PPF compensation with an insurance company then the assets would be transferred to the PPF which would then pay members PPF compensation in place of scheme benefits.
-If the assets are sufficient, the scheme can be wound up outside the PPF with the assets first used to secure benefits equal in value to PPF compensation (with benefits limited to the PPF compensation cap where applicable), with the balance being applied to secure benefits above that level in accordance with the scheme's rules.
+In broad terms, if the PPF is satisfied that the scheme's assets are insufficient to buy-out benefits equal to PPF compensation with an insurance company then the assets would be transferred to the PPF which would then pay members PPF compensation in place of scheme benefits.

+If the assets are deemed sufficient, the scheme can be wound up outside the PPF with the assets first used to secure benefits equal in value to PPF compensation, with the balance being applied to secure benefits above that level in accordance with the scheme's rules.

 As a proxy for the financial assessment that would be required by the PPF in these circumstances, we have taken the results of the separate statutory "section 179" valuation of the Scheme as at the valuation date, as shown in chart 5.
-On this basis, it seems likely that, had the Scheme discontinued at the valuation date, the Scheme would not have entered the PPF and instead the Scheme's assets would have been sufficient to secure benefits equal in value to PPF compensation together with some benefits above that level.
+On this basis, it seems likely that, had the Scheme discontinued at the valuation date, the Scheme would not have entered the PPF and instead the Scheme's assets would have been sufficient to secure benefits equal in value to PPF compensation and, in addition, some benefits above that level.

-3046833 6.
-Contribution policy and implications for funding
+6. Contribution policy and implications for funding

-The Trustees have determined with the agreement of the Employer that the Employer will pay contributions as shown in the recovery plan and schedule of contributions (attached as Appendices 10 and 11) and summarised in table 1 above.
+The Trustees have determined with the agreement of the Employer that the Employer will pay contributions as shown in the recovery plan and schedule of contributions (attached as Appendices 12 and 13) and summarised in table 1 above.

-The projected funding levels three years after the valuation date are shown in table 3.
+The projected funding levels three years after the valuation date are shown in table 4.
 These projections are on the basis that:

-- contributions are paid as set out in the schedule of contributions; - future experience is in line with the assumptions set out in the statement of funding principles, but with an allowance for the returns from return seeking assets to be 3.5% pa above those of gilts and the return from the defensive portfolio to be 0.5% pa during the period of the recovery plan; and - there is no change in the level of competitiveness in the annuity market.
+- contributions are paid as set out in the schedule of contributions; - future experience is in line with the assumptions set out in the statement of funding principles, but with an allowance for the returns from return seeking assets to be 3.5% pa above those of gilts and the return from the defensive portfolio to be 0.5% pa during the period of the recovery plan; and - there is no change in the annuity market.

 Experience from the valuation date is likely to be different from the assumptions made.
-Therefore, the time taken to pay off the deficit is likely to be shorter or longer than projected.
+In particular the funding level could be volatile over time, for example as a result of movements in investment markets and especially changes in gilt yields.
+This could also mean that the time taken to pay off the deficit is likely to be shorter or longer than projected.

-Table 5.
-Approximate projected funding levels
+Table 4: Approximation projected funding levels

-Measure 31 December 2013 31 December 2016
+Measure 31 December 2016 31 December 2019

-Technical Provisions 94% 102%
+Technical provisions 88% 92%

-Solvency 69% 72%
+Solvency 67% 69%